Nature's Treasure and Northern Lights

 Boat tour with Viking-sushi tasting

-Visit to an Icelandic farm, taste of homemade skyr yogurt, ice cream and meat
+Visit to an Icelandic farm, taste of homemade ice cream (day 4)

 |Not Included||International Airfare & airport taxes